|

 church.

-on the other hand, Adam and Eve lived together.
-They did not
+the other hand, Adam and Eve lived together.
+They did not sin.

-sin.
-As a matter in fact, Jesus Christ referred to their
+As a matter in fact, Jesus Christ referred to their marriage as

 both were virgins.
 They never divorced.